Roman Phifer

 Roman Zubinsky Phifer (born March 5, 1968) is an American professional football executive and former linebacker who is a senior personnel executive for the Denver Broncos of the National Football League (NFL).

-During his playing career, Phifer played primarily for the New England Patriots.
-Phifer also played for the Los Angeles/St. Louis Rams, the New York Jets, and the New York Giants.
+During his 15 year playing career, Phifer played for the New England Patriots, Los Angeles/St. Louis Rams, New York Jets, and New York Giants.
 He played in 211 NFL games and made 1134 tackles, 882 were solo, 252 assisted, 29 sacks, and 11 interceptions and was a four-time Pro Bowl Alternate.
 Phifer played football and majored in history at the University of California Los Angeles and is a graduate of South Mecklenburg High School in Charlotte, North Carolina.

 Phifer has also worked as a film producer, producing the NFL-focused documentary Blood Equity.

-High school career
+Early life

-Phifer was a two-time All-Conference selection, earning All-County and Charlotte Post Athlete of the Year honors as a senior at South Mecklenburg.
+Phifer was a two-time All-Conference selection, earning All-County and Charlotte Post Athlete of the Year honors as a senior at South Mecklenburg High School in Charlotte, North Carolina.
 He was a three-year letterman in football and basketball and also competed in track and field in the high jump (6′6″) and triple jump (44′8″).